YanDao0313/OICodes/README.md

 ## Note

 **noi training codes backup**
 Gitee is only for backup usage.
-I use it because I can't access GitHub in our school.
+I use it since I can't access GitHub in our school.

 ## Accounts